static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           title: Jihadism from al-Qa'ida to the Islamic State
           university: Italian Institute for International Political Studies (ISPI)
           year: '2020'
+      topic: >-
-      topic: Terrorism in its many forms
+        Terrorism in its many forms, Italian Institute for International Political Studies (ISPI), 2020 (Italian)
     - lectures:
         - course: 'Design your research: skills and methodologies in IR'
           title: Automated content and social media analysis